dilafar/banking-microservice-app/README.md

 - The operator fetches secrets from AWS Secrets Manager and syncs them into Kubernetes namespaces, ensuring secure and seamless access to sensitive data.
 - This setup enables cloud-agnostic secret management while securely integrating AWS Secrets Manager with Kubernetes.

+### Istio Installation on AWS EKS

+- Add the official Istio Helm repository to your Helm configuration.
+- Update Helm repositories to fetch the latest charts.
+- Install the `istio-base` chart to create the necessary Istio Custom Resource Definitions (CRDs).
+- Install the Istio control plane (`istiod`) in the `istio-system` namespace.
+- This component handles service discovery, traffic routing, and security policies.
+- Install an Istio ingress gateway to manage incoming external traffic.
+- Configure it to use an AWS Network Load Balancer (NLB) for handling requests.
+- Create a security group that allows inbound HTTP (80) and HTTPS (443) traffic.
+- Attach this security group to the Istio ingress gateway for external access.
+- Store `istio-cert.pem` and `istio-key.pem` in AWS Secrets Manager.
+- Fetch the certificate through External Secrets and configure Istio to allow HTTPS traffic from the gateway.
+- Configure Istio to enforce mTLS for secure service-to-service communication.
+- Ensure all services are using encrypted and authenticated connections within the mesh.
+- Deploy applications and configure Istio traffic rules (VirtualServices, DestinationRules).

 ![aws-vault-cert](https://github.com/user-attachments/assets/873afc02-8386-4b46-a5fa-b4a5117a5df7)